 8. Wood Apple

-However, looking past its peculiar appearance, the wood apple is quite delicious with a delightfully sour taste mixed with a touch of sweetness.
-You can make great desserts and beverages such as juice, chutneys, jams, ice cream or simply eaten raw.
+You can make great desserts and beverages such as juice, chutneys, jams, ice cream, or simply eat them raw.

 9. Wolfberry

 Nowadays, it has been made to be consumed in various ways.
-You can eat it raw or dried as well as have it as the main ingredient in teas, juices and wines.
+You can eat it raw or dried as well as have it as the main ingredient in teas, juices, and wines.

 Do you want to try and make some tea with this miraculous wolfberry?
 Check out this video to find out how.

-10. Walla Walla Onion
+12. Walla Walla Onion

 Due to its high sugar and water content, the Walla Walla onion can be eaten raw if you want.
-You can also grill it with a steak for a rich caramelized taste or simply mix it in a salad with some olive oil and light vinegar.
+You can grill it with a steak for a rich caramelized taste or simply mix it in a salad with some olive oil and light vinegar.

-11. Watercress
+13. Watercress

 This veggie can be seen as the best substitute for arugula among many other options.
 You can enjoy this vegetable raw by putting it in salads, sandwiches, soup, and omelets or use it to add a mild grassy flavor to cooked dishes.

-12. Wheatgrass
+14. Wheatgrass

-13. White Button Mushroom
+15. White Button Mushroom

 White button mushrooms are amongst some of the most common types of mushrooms.
 They are available at almost any grocery store or market.
 These mushrooms’ mild flavor gets intensified into a more earthy taste and chewy texture when cooked.